spatie/typescript-transformer/docs/dtos/typing-properties.md

 weight: 2
 ---

-Let's have a look how you can type the properties of your PHP class.
+Let's have a look at how you can type the properties of your PHP class.

 ## By regular PHP types

-Since PHP 7.4 it is possible to use typed properties, this package makes these types an A class citizen.
+Since PHP 7.4, it is possible to use typed properties.
+This package makes these types an A-class citizen.

 ```php
 class Dto